Jared Weybright, Executive Director

 Chase Antonovich, Operations Manager

-Lara Colley, Watershed Restoration Specialist
+Lara Colley, Floodplain Restoration Projects Manager

 Lara has a B.S. in Horticulture and a minor in Natural Resource Sciences from Washington State University, a graduate certificate in Sustainable Natural Resources, and Master of Natural Resources from Oregon State University.
 She has worked for the North Olympic Land Trust and the Lower Elwha Klallam Tribe in Washington State and is enthusiastic about ecological restoration of rivers and their surrounding landscapes.
 Lara served as a resident partner with the Council representing the Vida area of the McKenzie River from 2017 to 2021 when she began working as a watershed restoration specialist.
 In her free time, she enjoys gardening, hiking, camping, foraging, and raising a flock of chickens.